kiba/Writings/for_science/dramatis_personae.md

 Appearances: 20

 **Walter Schnee** - CEO of the Schnee Dust Company and father of Weiss Schnee.
+He is paranoid about the new 'foreigners' who he thought might threatened his business.
+At the same time, he's opportunistic enough to recognize a new market if that present itself.

 Appearances: 22

 **Violent Amethyst** - A researcher who works under Archer.
+Her project in chapter twenty-two is a new cooling solution based on the use of a ice dust slurry designed for extreme cooling.

 Appearances: 20, 22